Drennan98/Super-Sports-Quiz/README.md

 [Fourth Tutorial](https://www.youtube.com/watch?v=FOD408a0EzU) (It took me a while to get the hang of functions.)

 - Another external resource I used was [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/.).

+- My brother Sean, who took the time to test the project at various stages of development.

+- I used this [walkthrough](https://simplestepscode.com/javascript-quiz-tutorial/) to help me structure the array of questions in the JavaScript file.